Heartburn - when to worry about it!

 If medication is not successful in resolving heartburn, you may be referred for an endoscopy, a miniature camera placed down your throat, which can indicate abnormalities.

-It is estimated that around 10% of persistent heartburn sufferers may have Barrett's Oesophagus, and that 10% of these Barrett's Oesophagus cases may develop oesophageal adenocarcinoma, a type of cancer where the UK is reported as having the highest incidence in the world.
+It is estimated that around 10% of persistent heartburn sufferers may have Barrett's Oesophagus, and that 10% of these Barrett's Oesophagus cases may develop cancer.
+The type of cancer involved is called oesophageal adenocarcinoma, for which the UK is reported as having the highest incidence in the world.